elevaunt/versatile-jquery-slider/readme.md

 ## Description

-The Versatile jQuery Slider helps you set up an easy, versatile, responsive slider with images or any HTML content.
+The Versatile jQuery Slider is a WordPress plugin that helps you set up an easy, versatile, responsive slider with images or any HTML content.
 Powered by [jQuery Cycle2](http://jquery.malsup.com/cycle2).

 I’ve often looked for a good plugin that would allow me to quickly and easily add the jQuery Cycle2 plugin to a site, but I couldn’t find any good ones… so I built this.
 Basically, the Versatile jQuery Slider (VJS Slider) is a wrapper that pulls in most of the available options into a shortcode for easy use.
 So you’ll want to check out the [jQuery Cycle2 options](http://jquery.malsup.com/cycle2/api) to know what is available.